docent-net/renemoser.net/source/_posts/2014-03-27-using-vagrant-for-ansible-roles.md

 ### Vagrantfile: provision

-The following shell provision code is only there, because in the box we use pyhton is not installed.
-We should make a box having pyhton ready so this part can be skipped.
-But it is good to know, you can do this as well.
+The following shell provision code is only there, because in the box we use didn't have pyhton installed.
+Later We should make a box having pyhton ready so this part can be skipped.
+But it is also good to know, you can do this as well.

 ~~~bash
 # This should already be in the box.